geordgez/geordgez.github.io/_posts/2017-12-31-xss-csp-bookmarklet.md

 ### Further tangential reading

 A popular bookmarklet was/is [Instapaper's **save** link](https://www.instapaper.com/save) for stashing online articles (similar to Pocket).

+Brian Donahue of Instapaper [has a great summary on the death of the bookmarklet](https://medium.com/making-instapaper/bookmarklets-are-dead-d470d4bbb626).

 [Here's an article](https://www.linkedin.com/pulse/content-security-policy-michal-koczwara) with examples of sites not implementing CSP.